lua-atmos/f-streams/README.md

 `f-streams` is a pull-based streams library for Lua:

-- A stream is simply a function or any other value with a `__call` metamethod.
+- A stream is a function or any other value with a `__call` metamethod.
 - A stream produces a new value each time is called.
-  When a stream returns `nil`, it indicates its termination.
-  Then, all subsequent calls to the stream must also return `nil`.
+- A stream terminates when it returns `nil`.
 - A stream can be combined with other streams or values to create new streams.
 - A stream can be iterated over using Lua's generic [for][lua-for] loop.
 - A stream can represent infinite lazy lists.